MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management/create-function-app-for-resource-groups.md

     This file responds to API requests.

-1. Create a directory named `lib` and create a new file in that directory named `azure-resource-groups.ts`.
+1. Create a root-level directory named `lib` and create a new file in that directory named `azure-resource-groups.ts`.
 1. Copy the following code into the `azure-resource-groups.ts` file:

     :::code language="TypeScript" source="~/../js-e2e-azure-resource-management-functions/lib/azure-resource-groups.ts" range="1-17" highlight="6,9,12,15-17":::